 On the other hand, there are cocktails that we don’t generally associate with Christmas, like grasshoppers and cosmopolitans, despite their festive green and red hues.
-That’s where a Santa Clausmopolitan comes in—it’s a puts a holiday spin on this iconic cocktail.
+That’s where a Santa Clausmopolitan comes in—it puts a holiday spin on the iconic cocktail.

 What’s in a Clausmopolitan?

-If you’re familiar with making cosmos, you know this drink starts with cranberry juice and is enhanced by vodka, lime and triple sec.
+If you’re familiar with making cosmos, you know this drink starts with cranberry juice and is enhanced with vodka, lime and triple sec.
 The Santa Clausmopolitan recipe is similar and comes courtesy of Totally the Bomb.
-It calls for:
+The drink itself calls for:

 • 1/2 cup cranberry juice